 If low blood sugar symptoms occur, people with diabetes should check their blood glucose levels.
 Lowered blood sugars can often be corrected at home using glucose supplements or consuming 15 grams of simple sugars, such as honey or fruit juice.

-If blood sugars have not been restored after 15 minutes, additional doses should be consumed until normal levels are reached.
+If blood sugar levels are not restored after 15 minutes, people should consume more doses until normal levels return.

 Drinking alcohol before bedtime can lead to blood sugar dips during the night.
 People with diabetes should eat a complex carbohydrate alongside or after alcohol intake to avoid this problem.

-Vitamin B12 is an essential nutrient, key to cardiovascular and neurological health.
-Vitamin B12 is also a vital component of healthy red blood cells.
+Vitamin B-12 is an essential nutrient that is key to cardiovascular and neurological health, as well as being vital for healthy red blood cells.

-While the symptoms may be subtle and slow to progress, significant B12 deficiencies can pose serious health risks.
-If a B12 deficiency is suspected, people should seek medical advice.
+While the symptoms of deficiency may be subtle and slow to progress, significant B-12 deficiency can pose serious health risks.
+If a person suspects they may have a B-12 deficiency, they should seek medical advice.